UP-RS-ESP/vacon.github.io/_posts/2020-11-08-SAOCOM-Ifgs-and-ISCE.md

 These outputs here show processing of the sample data from [CONAE](https://www.argentina.gob.ar/ciencia/conae).
 Obtain sample data from [CONAE SAOCOM sample data download](https://catalogos.conae.gov.ar/catalogo/catalogoSatSaocomAdel.html).
 ISCE2.4 includes a reader for SAOCOM and allows to process the slc images (provided by CONAE).
 We rely on the Interferometric synthetic aperture radar Scientific Computing Environment (ISCE) environment, but processing will work with other InSAR processors as well.
-These specific example images are from the National Park El Leoncito (*Parque Nacional El Leoncito*) in the San Juan province.
+These specific example SAR images are from the National Park El Leoncito (*Parque Nacional El Leoncito*) in the San Juan province.

 ## Setup config and input files